juansasoc/Azure-Project/README.md

 | SecurityIncident         | 0
 | AzureNetworkAnalytics_CL | 0

+# The real-world implications  of this lab are the application of the NIST 800-61 Incident Management Lifecycle (response)
+Preparation -> Detection & Analysis -> Containment, Eradication & Recovery -> Post-Incident Activity

+Preparation was initiated by ingestion of the logs into Log Analytics Workspace and Sentinel alert rules Detection & Analysis was done via the attack map and logs Containment, eradication and recovery were completed using an Incident Response Playbook Documentation of findings and closure of incidents within Sentinel were completed

 ## Conclusion

 In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
 Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
 Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
 It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.